 "Now the 'J' line is supplemented by this 'W' line, as a further contribution to education, in order that those 'Laboratories of Industries' whose needs are not as extensive as the large vocational schools and those Industrial Art Departments who are courageously carrying on their work in the face of restricted funds, might also enjoy the quality and built-in safety features of Yates-American machines...
 All non-essentials have been eliminated."

-Over the ensuing decades the W-Line was discontinued and the J-Line marketing was shifted to focus on hobbyists.
+Over the ensuing decades the J-Line marketing was shifted to focus on hobbyists.
 During the 1960s, Yates-American ran live infomercials on Sunday afternoons on WGN in Chicago.
 The company president happened to be watching one Sunday as the demonstrator cut off his thumb on live television.
-Shortly afterwards, the company sold its consumer-oriented J-Line to Brodhead-Garrett Co.
+Shortly afterwards, the company sold its the J-Line to Brodhead-Garrett Co.

 In 1961 they purchased the S. A. Woods Machine Co., and moved just across the state border to Roscoe, IL.
 In 1981 they moved back to Beloit.
 By this time they were specializing in large planer-matchers.
 In 1989 they announced that, due to safety and liability considerations, they would no longer support many of their older machines; Batory gives a partial list of these machines.